hourliert/pandatest/README.md

 ## Notes

 - I didn't implement a cache for API requests.
-However, I describe in `lib/pandatest/api_client.ex` a possible cache implementation.
+However, I described in `lib/pandatest/api_client.ex` a possible cache implementation.
 - The different API requests (in `winning_probabilities_for_match`) are parallelized where possible
 - I have tested the apps (high level tests in the controller, and unit tests in deeper files)
-  - I have used ExVCR to test the Pandscore API Client so that I am not expose to flake.
+  - I have used ExVCR to test the Pandscore API Client so that I am not expose to network and therfore flake.
-  - I have created an InMemory Pandscore API client so that functions that depends on it are deterministc during tests
+  - I have created an InMemory Pandscore API client so that functions that depend on it are deterministc during tests
   - In an ideal world, I would probably use `Ecto.Schema` for my domain models.
-That would also make testing simpler with `ExMachina`.
+That would also make stubbing simpler with `ExMachina`.
 I started without it for this project and didn't want to spend the time to refactor.